 Options for Selling Your Dental Practice

-Today there are a variety of options when it comes to selling your practice, and Menlo can help you decide which one is right for you.
-Call us today for a no cost, no obligation consultation.
+You have many options when it comes to selling your practice, and Menlo can help you decide which one is right for you.
+Call us today at 480-290-7720 for a no cost, no obligation consultation.

 Sell and Walk Away

-This is the most common dental transaction on the market today.
-It is a short term transition that usually only lasts a couple of months.
-All the money is received upfront at the time of closing, and there is a clean break from the practice.
-This type of sale works best for the dentist who is ready for full retirement and likes to minimize risk.
-This sale would not work for a dentist who wants to phase out gradually or continue to work part time.
+Selling and walking away is the most common dental transaction on the market today.
+This option is a short-term transition that usually lasts only a few months.
+All the money is received upfront at the time of closing, giving the selling dentist a clean break from the practice.
+This type of sale works best for dentists who are ready for full retirement and like to minimize risk.
+This sale would not work for dentists who want to phase out gradually or continue to work part-time.

-This used to be the most common transaction but has been replaced in recent years.
-In this option, the dentist hires an associate with plans to turn the practice over to him or her after an agreed upon amount of time.
-It is a gradual transition of ownership, but all money is received in future years.
-This option does come with risk since there is rarely a formal agreement, and an associate could choose to leave or go a different direction at any time.
-However, this type of sale does work well for dentists who are especially attached to their patients, office or community and want to cut back on hours but still have control of the practice until retirement.
+An associate buy-in used to be the most common transaction type but has been replaced in recent years.
+In this option, the dentist hires an associate with plans to turn the practice over to the associate after an agreed upon amount of time.
+The transition of ownership is gradual with all money received in future years.
+This option does come with risk since dentists rarely sign a formal agreement, leaving the associate free to go a different direction at any time.

+This type of sale works well for dentists who are especially attached to their patients, office or community and want to cut back on hours but retain control of the practice until retirement.

 Sell and Work Back

-In this option, the practice owner sells the practice in full, with all money provided at closing but continues to work for an agreed upon salary and amount of hours, sometimes for years after the transition.
+In this option, the dentist sells the practice in full, receiving all money at closing, and continues to work for an agreed upon salary and number of hours.
 The dentist slowly phases out of the practice instead of having a clean break.
-This works best for dentists who are attached to their patients, who love the clinical side, or who are not ready for full retirement but would like to scale back at the top of their game.
-It allows dentists to continue to practice without having any management, financial or non-clinical responsibility.
-This does not work well for someone who wants to remain in control as all the business decisions will be made by the new owner.
+This type of sale works best for dentists who are attached to their patients, love the clinical aspect of dentistry, or are not ready for full retirement but would like to scale back.
+Working back enables dentists to continue to provide patient care without worrying about management, financial or non-clinical responsibilities.
+This option does not work well for someone who wants to remain in control, as all business decisions will be made by the new owner.

 Group or DSO Sell

-This is a newer option but one that also works well for some dentists.
-In this type of transaction, the dentist sells to a group or a DSO.
-A large percentage of the sale price is paid upfront but the rest is paid out at a later date in cash or stock options and always requires the dentist to stay in a clinical role for an agreed upon amount of time, typically 2 to 5 years.
-This works great for dentists who want to scale back hours or ease into partial retirement before fully exiting the industry or for those who are tired of the business side of dentistry.
-At times, this can be a more lucrative option, especially for bigger practices.
-This does not work well for those who like to be in control, who want a quick exit or who need all their money up front.
+A large percentage of the sale price is paid upfront with the rest paid out at a later date in cash or stock options.
+A group or DSO sale requires the dentist to stay in a clinical role for an agreed upon amount of time (typically two to five years).
+This option works great for dentists who want to scale back hours or ease into partial retirement before fully exiting the industry.
+Those who are tired of the business side of dentistry can also benefit from this type of sale.
+Some dentists, especially those with larger practices, may find this option to be the most lucrative.
+Dentists who want to remain in control, who want a quick exit or who need all their money up front should choose other options.
 Generally speaking, buyers in this category are looking for practices that collect a minimum of $800,000 per year and are willing to stay on as a key provider for several years.